HomeHelpSearchLoginRegister

 Third thing, you should use a 50W or better solar panel so the voltage can come up enough even with the GTI running that there is some voltage left to put a little into the battery to keep it topped up.

+This is not the BEST way to do this but it's better than nothing.
 If it's confusing, just draw it all out.

 Back to top